sub1120/PSR-KD/README.md

 # Automated Shorthand Recognition using Optimized DNNs
-This repository contains code used in our paper ***"A Machine-Driven Pitman Shorthand Writing Recognition Model using a Compressed Mobile Network with Knowledge Distillation and Grid-search Optimization"*** (under review).
-It also has serves as a supplementary for a research article submitted for publication.
+This repository contains the supplementary files for our research article submitted for publication.
 Please contact us before using any material in this repository.

 **Authors:** Subham Sahu, Dr. Francis Jesmar P. Montalbo, Yogesh Kumar Vishwakarma, Jeevanlal Kori.